 Extended Thinking: Deep Reasoning as Output Tokens

-One of the most powerful features available across the Claude 4.5 and 4.6 series is Extended Thinking—a capability that allows the model to generate internal reasoning content blocks before producing its final response.
+One of the most powerful features across the Claude 4.5 through 4.8 generations is Extended Thinking—a capability that allows the model to generate internal reasoning content blocks before producing its final response.
 This is particularly valuable for complex problem-solving, multi-step coding tasks, deep research, and autonomous agent work where the quality of reasoning directly impacts outcome quality.
+Understanding when to use extended thinking is crucial for avoiding common AI agent failures.

 How Extended Thinking Works